Float Image

 The First Time We Met

-I first saw her in Bob Martin’s yard in New Lisbon, Wisconsin.
+I first saw her in Bob M.’s yard in New Lisbon, Wisconsin.
 I was 12 or 13 years old, newly transplanted into town in sixth grade, still figuring out where I fit in.
 The boys were doing what boys did in the 1970s — playing a rough backyard version of football, the kind where whoever held the ball got tackled by everyone else.
 It was loud, dusty, chaotic.

 And then she walked over.

 I don’t even remember why she came by that day.
 I just remember noticing her.
 That’s the only way I can explain it.
 In the middle of all that noise and movement, she stood out.
-I remember wondering who she was, where she lived, and why I hadn’t seen her before.
+I wondered who she was, where she lived, and why I hadn’t seen her before.

 I soon learned she lived five miles away in Hustler, Wisconsin — a town so small it almost felt like an extension of New Lisbon.
 Hustler had its own elementary school up through sixth grade, which meant she wasn’t in our building yet.
 But that would change in seventh grade when we’d all merge into the same junior high and stay together through graduation.